arvigeus/AZ-204/Questions/Event Hubs.md

 ---

-Question: Which should you choose if you publish events frequently and you want higher throuput and lower latency?
+Question: Which should you choose if you publish events frequently and you want higher throughput and lower latency?

 - [ ] Use HTTPS protocol
 - [ ] Use HTTP protocol
 - [x] Use AMQP protocol
 - [ ] You need Premium plan to achieve better performance
-- [ ] Event Hub is optimized for high throuput, lower latency scenarios by default
+- [ ] Event Hub is optimized for high throughput, lower latency scenarios by default

 Answer: AMQP offers higher performance for frequent publishers.
 Tier does not affect performance.